openlookeng/hetu-core/hetu-docs/en/develop/externalfunction-registration-pushdown.md

 Introduction
 ------------
 The connector can register `external function` into openLooKeng.
-In Jdbc connector, openLookeng can push them down to data source which support to execute those functions.
+In Jdbc connector, openLooKeng can push them down to data source which support to execute those functions.

 Function Registration in Connector
 ----------------------------------